janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 # Changes (to be deleted by RFC Editor)

+## From version -01 to -02
+- Introduced Dashboard and Index concepts
+- Restructured YANG into three controller modules: collector, index, aggregator
+- Restructured YANG into one device module: provider
+- Restructured YANG common parts into one abstract module: dashboard

 ## From version -00 to -01
 - Split YANG modules, some contents going into poweff-specific modules